amitganon/Elements-of-Computing-Systems/README.md

 # Elements-of-Computing-Systems
-My full implementation from Nand gate to a 16-bit ALU, CPU, Assembly, Machine code and finally compiler
+My full implementation from Nand gate to 'Hack' mechine,a 16-bit ALU, CPU, Assembly, Machine code and finally compiler

 3 parts of implementation